sidaw/shrdlurn/README.md

 In the beginning, the computer knows nothing about language, has no built-in vocabulary, and it does not matter what language you want to teach, as long as you are consistent.
 However, we do assume that ``words" are separated by space, and you might want to put in appropriate spaces.

-If you have trouble making progress, consider approving some actions that are similar to the ones you want, or better yet, by being vague. i.e. "put X on stacks with brown and red".
+If you have trouble making progress, consider approving some actions that are similar to the ones you want, or better yet, by being vague. i.e. "put * on stacks with brown and red".

 ## Local install